twidi/streamdeckfs/README.md

 - advanced key management (on press, release, long press, repeat, delay, and more)
 - references (explained later, but see this as a way to have templates, or to repeat keys on pages, or have many times the same key with a few differences)

-`streamdeckify` will look at the directory passed on the command line and read all the configuration from directories and files.
+`streamdeckfs` will look at the directory passed on the command line and read all the configuration from directories and files.

 And while running, it will catch any changes to them to update in real-time the StreamDeck

 # Examples

-Here are a few examples of what is possible with `streamdeckify`.
-Remember that `streamdeckify` only display (and compose) images and call programs by providing a powerful configuration system to let your imagination do the rest.
+Here are a few examples of what is possible with `streamdeckfs`.
+Remember that `streamdeckfs` only display (and compose) images and call programs by providing a powerful configuration system to let your imagination do the rest.

 ## Example 1: first page